edenkl8/macroForLinux/README.md

 # TO-DO:
 1) in next versions I will add support for multiple macros

-2) in next versions I will add support for determining the mcros outside of the code
+2) in next versions I will add support for determining the macros outside of the code

-3) in next versions I will ad a gui
+3) in next versions I will add a gui